-For most people, the best way to develop their endurance is always going to involve running a long way (sorry, there’s no short cuts or quick hacks in running – it’s all about consistency and good old-fashioned hard work), but for those people for whom a conventional long run would be detrimental or not possible, there are alternatives.
+For most people, the best way to develop their endurance is always going to involve running a long way (sorry, there’s no short cuts or quick hacks in running – it’s all about consistency and hard work), but for those people for whom a conventional long run would be detrimental or not possible, there are alternatives.

-- Combining a run and a cycle;
+- Combine a run and a cycle;

-Long runs are an important part of most runner’s training programmes and rightly so as the performance benefits can be significant.
+Long runs are an important part of most runner’s training programmes and rightly so, as the performance benefits can be significant.
 However, rather than just try to run as far as you can for the sake of it, consider what it is you are trying to achieve and what sort of long run will help you to do so.

 Get this right, and you should see your running improve.

 For tips from the Herd, dive into our Facebook Chat Group or Strava Club and ask the community for their advice.